HIP60644 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD108147.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -61.27 ± 0.32 miliarcseconds/year towards the north and -182.28 ± 0.46 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -61.27 ± 0.32 milliarcseconds/year towards the north and -182.28 ± 0.46 milliarcseconds/year east if we saw them in the horizon.

-HD 108147 has been calculated as 1.26 times bigger than the Sun.The Sun's radius is 695,800km, therefore the star's radius is an estimated 878,829.41.km.
-The star's solar mass is 1.00 times that of the Sun's.
+The HD 108147's solar mass is 1.19 times that of our star, the Sun.
 The Sun's Mass is 1,989,100,000,000,000,000,000 billion kg. which to calculate using this website is too large.
 To give idea of size, the Sun is 99.86% the mass of the solar system.

 The star's metallicity is 0.180000, this value is the fractional amount of the star that is not Hydrogen (X) or Helium (Y).
 An older star would have a high metallicity whereas a new star would have a lower one.

 The stars age according to Hipparcos data files put the star at an age of about 2.80 Billion years old but could be between 1.00 and 4.40 Billion years old.
 In comparison, the Sun's age is about 4.6 Billion Years Old.